Saurabhvsharma/ypg2yui3/README.md

 The line with document ready includes a wrapping function providing a namespace for your code.
-_YUI_ also does this though technically it loads a module called _node_ to provide the features similar to _jQuery_'s _$_ function.
+_YUI_ also does this though technically it loads a module called _node_ to provide the features similar to _jQuery_'s _$_ object.
 In _YUI_ those functions are used from the parameter passed in named _Y_.
 Part of making the transition from _jQuery_ to _YUI3_ is understanding where and how they are similar.
-If you used a _$_ in jQuery look for _Y_ dot something in YUI3.
+If you used a _$_ in jQuery look for _Y_ dot something in YUI3, if you used a _$( ... )_ then look at using either a _Y.one()_ or _Y.all()_ depending on whether you need a single element or a list of elements.

 ## Selectors

 ### Getting access to parts of a webpage

-        CSS selectors work the way you expect but save those refernences to be efficient!
+        CSS selectors work the way you expect but save those references to be efficient!

-_YUI3_ uses [CSS][3] selectors to access parts of the webpage you want to interact with.
+_YUI3_ uses [CSS][3] selectors to access parts of the webpage.
 This typically is by indentifing an element via an _id_ or _class_ attribute.
 You may also use CSS psuedo classes and element relationships to target a specific element in the page (e.g. the _li_ contained in a _ul_ list).
 There is a cost to caculating where in the _DOM_ you're going to work on.
 Like in _jQuery_ the best practice in _YUI3_ is to save the reference if you need it more than once.
-Here's an an example _script_ block for improving our first _getting-started.html_ example where we're saving the DOM selector results.
+Here's an example _script_ block for improving our first _getting-started.html_ example where we're saving the DOM selector results.

 ```HTML